 The shades are as follows (from the lightest to the deepest):

-No. 13 Bright Beige fair with cool undertone
+No. 13 Bright Beige– fair with cool undertone

-No. 21 Light Beige light with cool undertone
+No. 21 Light Beige– light with cool undertone

-No. 23 Natural Beige light/medium with cool/neutral undertone
+No. 23 Natural Beige– light/medium with cool/neutral undertone

-No. 25 Warm Beige medium with warm undertone
+No. 25 Warm Beige– medium with warm undertone

-No. 27 Honey Beige medium with neutral/warm undertone
+No. 27 Honey Beige– medium with neutral/warm undertone

 No. 29 Caramel Beige– medium/tan with warm undertone

-No. 31 Golden Beige medium/tam with neutral undertone
+No. 31 Golden Beige– medium/tam with neutral undertone

 Performance

-When applied, the BB cream melts effortlessly into the skin with an overall dewy texture that after a few hours sinks into the skin.
-It even looks wet and waxy, almost unnatural if not blended well or powdered.
-The coverage is veryyy good, it hides pores and redness and even pimples.
+When applied, the BB cream melts effortlessly into the skin with an overall dewy texture that sinks into the skin after a few hours.
+It looks wet and waxy, almost unnatural if not blended well or powdered.
+The coverage is veryyy good, hiding pores, redness and even pimples.Â

 Pros